splunk/splunk-extension-visualstudio/README.md

 Here's what you need to get going with the Splunk extension for Visual Studio:

 * **Microsoft Visual Studio:** The Splunk extension for Visual Studio requires Visual Studio 2012 or 2013.
+* **Portable Class Library support** if you are running Visual Studio 2012.
+Go to [http://msdn.microsoft.com/en-us/library/gg597391(v=vs.110).aspx](http://msdn.microsoft.com/en-us/library/gg597391(v=vs.110).aspx) and download the appropriate add-on.
+For Visual Studio 2013 this is unnecessary.
 * **Splunk Enterprise**: If you haven't already installed Splunk Enterprise, download it at [http://www.splunk.com/download](http://www.splunk.com/download).
 For more information about installing and running  Splunk Enterprise and system requirements, see the [Splunk Installation Manual](http://docs.splunk.com/Documentation/Splunk/latest/Installation).
 * **Splunk extension for Visual Studio**: You install the Splunk extension for Visual Studio directly within Visual Studio; there is no separate download.
 Installing the Splunk extension for Visual Studio also installs the Splunk SDK for C#.